Page cover

 Why Remove Bloatware?

-1. Improves performance by reducing background processes.
+1. Improve performance by reducing background processes.

-3. Extends battery life.
+3. Extend battery life.

 Steps